pslucas0212/Part-6-Integrating-the-VMWare-Resources-with-Satellite/README.md

 ![cr-vmware-small config](/images/sat48.png)
 ![cr-vmware-small config continued](/images/sat48a.png)

-We will now define a host group within Satellite defines... ???
+We will now define a host group within Satellite as way to bring all these piecess together to provision a RHEL 8.3 VM on VMWare.

 On the side menu chose Configure -> Host Groups.